Export Control Resources

 Export Controls is a pdf file from MIT that offers information about the multi-faceted body of law and regulations governing the export of sensitive items, which can affect a University in many different and unexpected ways.

-Here is a link from the U. of Michigan research website entitled "Export Control Regulations and Restrictions on Access by Foreign Nationals", Export Law Overview, that is very informative and gives a good overview of the issues involved.
+A link from the University of Michigan website entitled "Export Control Regulations and Restrictions on Access by Foreign Nationals", Export Law Overview, is provided as an informative overview of the issues involved.

 Export Control Resources: This document is a list of resources also from the University of Michigan and offers a variety of resources on this subject from FAQs to a Quick Guide to Export Law and University Issues.